ajv21990/my_portfolio/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 These are personal side projects that I'm currently working on to grow and learn more as a developer.
 ## Shopping Cart
 Current working on a side project where I'm making a "ebay" style shopping cart.
-The main focus of this project is to learn to implememnt Redux.
+The main focus of this project is to learn and implememnt Redux.
 ## Smash Bros Info
 A personal project that I'm working on where I'm practicing my CSS skills.
+I also created a chatroom component using the Chatkit API.